 The Core Course is divided into two sessions: Session 1, June 12 to June 14, and Session 2, June 14 to June 16.
 For more information, including a registration form, see the course website or the brochure.Find out more »

 This National Institute for Occupational Safety and Health (NIOSH)-approved course is designed to provide a comprehensive theoretical framework combined with practical training necessary to conduct spirometry testing and screening for workers.
 This course is intended for nurses, medical assistants, and other health care professionals who are responsible for conducting spirometry in the workplace or clinic settings.
-We are currently applying for nursing CEUs for this course.
+Nurse CEUs will be available for this course.
 Please contact Mike Meginnis with any questions.Find out more »